 DO NOT use a pressure washer to clean the cooling system on an air-cooled engine.
-Mud may form under the cooling shroud on the cylinder head and cooling fan and block cooling airflow.
+Mud may form under the cooling shroud on the cylinder head and cooling fan and block cooling airflow resulting in engine overheating.

 Replace Fuel Filter